Clicky

 5. Clogged Carburetor

-Just about every 2-stroke, besides the direct injection models, used a carburetor, but every 4-stroke is fuel injected.
-So if you have a fuel injected model, ignore this section.
+If you have to pull a choke or move a fuel selector lever, then you have a jet ski that uses a carburetor.
+Just about every 2-stroke jet ski, besides the direct injection models, use a carburetor, but every 4-stroke is fuel injected.
+So if you have a fuel injected jet ski, ignore this section.

 6. Sucked Something Up